 - 1. Feature engineering transforms the initial representation of ontologies into a format digestible for the similarity calculations.
 For instance, the subsequent mapping process may only work on a subset of RDFS primitives. - 2.
 Selection of Next Search Steps.
 The derivation of ontology mappings takes place in a search space of candidate mappings.
-This step may choose, to compute the similarity of a restricted subset of candidate concepts pairs $\{(e,f)|e\in O_1, f\in O_2\}$ and to ignore others. - 3.
-Similarity Computation determines similarity values of candidate mappings. - 4.
+This step may choose, e.g., to compute the similarity of a subset of candidate concepts pairs $\{(c_1,c_2)|c_1\in O_1,c_2\in O_2\}$ and to ignore others. - 3.
+Similarity Computation determines similarity values between pairs of entities e, f based on their definitions in O_1 and O_2 , respectively. - 4.
 Similarity Aggregation.
 In general, there may be several similarity values for a candidate pair of entities e, f from two ontologies O_1 , O_2 , e.g. one for the similarity of their labels and one for the similarity of their relationship to other terms.
 These different similarity values for one candidate pair must be aggregated into a single aggregated similarity value. - 5.
 Interpretation uses the individual or aggregated similarity values to derive mappings between entities from O_1 and O_2 .
-Some mechanisms here are, to use thresholds for similarity mappings [2], to perform relaxation labelling [3], or to combine structural and similarity criteria. - 6.
+Some mechanisms here are, e.g., to use thresholds for similarity mappings, to perform relaxation labelling, or to combine structural and similarity criteria. - 6.
 Iteration.
 Several algorithms perform an iteration over the whole process in order to bootstrap the amount of structural knowledge.
 Iteration may stop when no new mappings are proposed.
-Note that in a subsequent iteration one or several of steps 1 through 5 may be skipped, because all features might already be available in the appropriate format or because some similarity computation might only be required in the first round.
+Note that in a subsequent iteration one or several of steps 1 through 5 may be skipped, e.g. because all features might already be available in the appropriate format or because some similarity computation might only be required in the first round